|

 - MAIJA:

-Finnish form of Mary, meaning "beloved."
+Finnish form of Greek Maria, meaning "obstinacy, rebelliousness" or "their

 - MAIKE:

-Frisian pet form of Maria, meaning
+Frisian pet form of Latin Maria,

-- MAIKO:
+- MAIKO

-Japanese name meaning "dancing child."
+(舞子): Japanese name meaning "dancing child."

 - MAILE: